SeeD-Seifer/xfake/README.md

 * Copy `android-sdk/builds-tools/version/zipalign` to `android-sdk/platform-tools`.
 * Ensure `android-sdk/platform-tools` folder added to PATH and command `zipalign` works from terminal.
 See  http://stackoverflow.com/a/7609388/4478393

+#### WARNING (restore): You don't appear to have credentials for components.xamarin.com saved in your cookie jar!
+ERROR (restore): No credentials and didn't want to run `xamarin-component login'.
+Cannot proceed.

+* Run `xamarin-components.exe` manually once: `mono ./xfake/xamarin-component.exe restore MyApp.sln`.
+And provide Xamarin login/password